-As lockdown restrictions begin to relax, businesses are considering what a return to the office might look like.
-However, as cases of COVID-19 resurge in some Melbourne hotspots, the uncertainty of what this means for the workplace throughout Australia is evident.
+As restrictions relax, businesses are considering what a return to the office might look like in the long-term.
+However, as outbreaks of COVID-19 are detected, the uncertainty of what this means for the workplace throughout Australia is evident.

 Over the past decade, many companies had begun to embrace a culture that supports remote working to increase productivity and staff morale.
-This trend has never been more relevant than recent months as millions have worked from home to control the spread of Covid-19.
+This trend has never been more relevant than in recent times, as millions have worked from home to control the spread of COVID-19.

 Employees’ experiences of home working have been mixed.
 While some have enjoyed the flexibility of remote working and the ability to better manage their work-life balance, others have struggled with the isolation and miss physically interacting with colleagues.

-There is however, a common realisation that technology can provide the vital link between colleagues, customers and supply chains when physical contact is not possible.
+There is however, a common realisation that technology provides the vital link between colleagues, customers and supply chains when physical contact is not possible.

 As the world begins to open up, many people will expect their employers to adopt workplace policies that allow them to choose how, where and even when they work.